Ready for Greece? Where to First?

 • Ionian Islands – Famous for fantastic beaches, stunning landscapes and incredible swims in Zakynthos and Lefkada.
 Also of Corfu fame.
 Most islands here have airports.

 • The Sporades – Lush and leafy, these evergreen islands include those of Mama Mia! fame like Skiathos and Skopelos.
-Skiathos and Skyros has an airport.
+Skiathos and Skyros have airports.

 • Dodecanese Islands – Rhodos, Kos and Patmos are perhaps the most well-known here.
 Far-flung and requiring long ferry journeys, most visitors fly into these islands.